RAMP-PCAR/ramp-pcar-docs/docs/quick-start-en.md

 Layer 4 - National Research Council

-Layer 5 - Other Centers
+Layer 5 - Other Centres

 ## Setting up your map layers

 ### Add a basemap layer

-To configure a basemap for your RAMP based web mapping application, open the config.json file via a [text editor](http://www.jsoneditoronline.org).
-Search for basemaps to locate the basemap configuration section.
-By default, RAMP has 5 basemaps layer configured.
-You can delete all and add your own, or use existing ones.
-For our example, we will keep basemap baseNrCan and delete the remaining.
+To configure a basemap for your RAMP based web mapping application, open the config.json file via any text editor or [json editor](http://www.jsoneditoronline.org).
+Search for \"basemaps\" to locate the basemaps configuration section.
+By default, RAMP has 5 basemap layers configured.
+You can delete all and add your own, or use any existing one.
+For our example, we will keep basemap baseNrCan and delete the remaining basemap configurations.

 ![Partial configuration file](../assets/images/qs_basemap_config.png)